Yaulendil/Astronautica/README.md

 | |`Note: easting (E), northing (N), upwardness (U).
 Local azimuth angle would be measured, e.g., counterclockwise from S to E in the case of (U, S, E).`

 This pre-existing coordinate system has been chosen because:
-1. An angle where *φ*=0 is straight ahead,
+1. An angle where *φ*=0 is straight ahead
-2. Positive values of *φ* increase clockwise, and
+2. Positive values of *φ* increase clockwise
-3. An angle where *θ*=0 is on a flat plane.
+3. An angle where *θ*=0 is on a flat plane
+4. UNE could be the United Nations of Earth